Apply for protection for your trees now!

 Do you have a big or favorite in Davidson County?
 Enter it in our contest.
 Now you can add a step towards tree preservation by applying to have your special tree registered as Metro Historic and Specimen Tree.
 Details below.

 If you have a favorite tree — in your yard or somewhere else — take a few minutes to enter it in our Big Old Tree Contest.
 Trees will be judged by species, so let us know what your favorite tree is and where it is located.
-The 2016 contest recognized 39 winning trees from an impressive field of 60 entries!
+The 2017 contest recognized 47 winning trees from a record field of 96 entries!

 Why do we have the Big Old Tree Contest?
 The contest began as a way to educate school children the importance of big trees and has now evolved into a great resource to locate Davidson County's largest and most notable specimen trees.
 This information is not only educational and fun, it is helpful in learning more about tree preservation.
 So far, we have recognized over 800 trees!